Xavier Nady: Draft and San Diego Padres (2000, 2003–2005)

-Nady only appeared in one major league game before being sent to the minor leagues.
+Nady only appeared in one major-league game before being sent to the minor leagues.
 He was named Padres Minor League Player of the Year in 2001, also collecting the California League MVP and Rookie of the Year awards that season.
 Nady underwent Tommy John surgery after the 2001 season and had limited playing time in 2002.
-In 2003, he again returned to the major league level for part of the season, but spent most of his time in the minor leagues.
+In 2003, he again returned to the major league level for part of the season, earning NL Rookie of the Month honors in May.
+He ultimately spent most of his time in the minor leagues.

 In late June 2005, Nady became the first Padre since Greg Vaughn (in 1998) to homer in four consecutive games.

-New York Mets
+New York Mets (2006)

 The Padres traded him to the New York Mets for Mike Cameron on November 18, 2005.
 Nady underwent an emergency appendectomy early in the morning on May 30, 2006.
 As a result, he was placed on the 15-day disabled list, and returned to the lineup on June 18.

-Pittsburgh Pirates
+Pittsburgh Pirates (2006–2008)

 On July 30, 2006, Mets set-up relief pitcher Duaner Sánchez was injured when the cab in which he was a passenger was broadsided.
 The Mets' pitching corps was already depleted with star pitcher Pedro Martínez on the disabled list.
 Desperate for pitching, the Mets were forced to give up Nady, their starting right fielder, to the Pirates in exchange for pitchers Óliver Pérez and Roberto Hernández.

+In September 2007, Nady was hit in the head with a pitch and later diagnosed with a concussion.
+He was named NL Player of the Week for the week of April 6, 2008, hitting .385 (10-26) with 3 home runs and 9 runs batted in.